yjh0410/ThunderNet-Backbone/README.md

 <tr><th align="left" bgcolor=#f8f8f8> SNet535 </th><td bgcolor=white> 70.4 </td><td bgcolor=white> 89.6 </td></tr>
 </table></tbody>

-You can download the pretrained model from BaiDuYunDisk:
+I have upload the pretrained weights to this project.
+If you meet trouble, you can also download them from BaiDuYunDisk:

 Link: https://pan.baidu.com/s/11FlSNYsfWH-yc2rzEqgtcQ